Royal Surrey Gardens: Surrey Music Hall

 After Cross's death, the gardens were acquired by a company.
 The zoo had become run down, and the animals were sold off in 1856 to build Surrey Music Hall in the gardens.

 It was a large, rectangular building of three floors, with an arcade around the ground floor and two covered galleries above, and octagonal staircases at each corner with ornamental turrets.
 Like the Crystal Palace, it was largely constructed from cast iron, and was capable of holding 12,000 seated spectators, making it the largest venue in London.
 It was used to celebrate the return of soldiers at the end of the Crimean War in 1856, and for a four-day military festival from 27 July to 30 July 1857 to honour and raise funds for Mary Seacole.
 The French popular and eccentric conductor and composer of light music Louis Antoine Jullien gave numerous very successful concerts in the Royal Surrey Gardens in 1855 and 1856 mixing classical and dance music.

 Charles Spurgeon preaching in a packed Surrey Music Hall in around 1858.

-The famous Baptist preacher Charles Spurgeon held religious services at the Music Hall in weekends because the New Park Street Chapel could not contain his audiences.
+The famous Baptist preacher Charles Spurgeon held religious services at the Music Hall on weekends because the New Park Street Chapel could not contain his audiences.
 The first service was held on the evening of Sunday 19 October 1856, with an audience of 10,000 inside and as many outside unable to enter.
 It was, however, marred by tragedy when someone shouted fire and a panic to escape ensued.
 Seven were killed in the crush and many injured.
 Nevertheless, Spurgeon returned a few weeks later to hold morning services in November 1856.
 The services continued to be very well attended, with audiences exceeding 10,000.
 The proprietors decided to hold Sunday evening music concerts in the hall; Spurgeon objected to the entertainment being held on the Sabbath, and the last Sunday morning service was held on 11 December 1859.